mdrachuk/serious/docs/types.md

 Dictionary fields are supported as long as they have string keys: `Dict[str, Any]`.

 Most probably you should not use this dictionary as field type.
-If the schema for the field is defined use a dataclass instead.
+If the model for the field is defined use a dataclass instead.

 ####`FrozenDict`
 `serious.types.FrozenDict` acts like a dictionary that cannot be changed.